-The Philippines has one of the highest teenage pregnancy rates throughout Southeast Asia, says a new study.
+The Philippines has one of the highest teenage pregnancy rates throughout Southeast Asia, a new study has revealed.

 The United Nations Population Fund said that the ‘only’ Asia-Pacific country which has a sharp rise in teenage pregnancy over the last two decades is the Philippines.

 Those rising pregnancy rates may slow the country’s growth expectations with newly-elected President Rodrigo Duterte.